Coodanup

 Population growth drivers in Coodanup are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the Coodanup statistical area's population is estimated at around 5,270.
-This reflects an increase of 904 people since the 2021 Census, which reported a population of 4,366 people in the Coodanup (SA2).
-The change was inferred from the resident population estimate of 5,072 by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 340 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,116 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
-The Coodanup (SA2)'s growth of 20.7% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 76.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Coodanup's population is estimated at around 5269 as of Feb 2026.
+This reflects an increase of 903 people (20.7%) since the 2021 Census, which reported a population of 4366 people.
+The change is inferred from the resident population of 5072, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024, and an additional 341 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1116 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 20.7% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends project an above median growth for statistical areas across the nation, with the Coodanup (SA2) expected to grow by 800 persons to 2041, reflecting an increase of 8.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above median population growth of statistical areas across the nation is projected, with the suburb expected to grow by 808 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.1% in total over the 17 years.

 Frequently Asked Questions - Population